stephenbeese/FizzyBeese/README.md

 This website employs a B2C (business-to-consumer) business model, meaning that our primary focus is to sell directly to our customers.
 To achieve this, our website will prioritize user-friendliness and accessibility, making it effortless for consumers to find and purchase our products, including the ability to view immediate prices and add directly to the bag from the products list.

 ## Marketing Plan

+As FizzyBeese is a small independent business the budget for marketing is limited.
+However, there are serveral ways that FizzyBeese can market itself and increase the chances of converting more customers.

+**Social Media:** To foster brand engagement and communication, our website will feature links to our social media accounts.
+Where we will run targeted ads to reach out to a wide audience taylored to our target market.

+**Mailing list:** Another way to gain more brand awareness is by sending regular newsletters to the mailing list obtained via the mailchimp form.
+The newsletter would contain information about the products we sell, updates about new products, promotions, and other relevant updates.

+**Google Ads:** The use of google ads is agreat way to increase brand awareness and help with SEO.
+The use of google ads can also help with the use of long-tail keywords and help with the ranking of the site.

+**Influencers:** Influencers are a great way to increase brand awareness.
+Free samples can be sent to influencers in exchange for mentions or affiliate links.
+Influencers tend to have a wide reach of people that follow them, therefore, increasing our brand awareness.

+#### Some extra marketing considerations to keep users on our website may include:

 **Homepage Design:** The homepage will be designed to be clear, attractive, and instantly engage users.
 We'll prominently feature a well-defined call-to-action button upon entering the page, ensuring users understand the purpose of our site right away.
 The home page will also feature other things useful to both users and the admin.
 The admin will have the ability to show off some featured products and also the latest products that have been uploaded.
 The home page will also feature the business's core values, testimonials, and the address and a map to show where the store is.
 I feel that this will build trust with the customer and ultimately enhance sales.

 **User-Friendly Navigation:** User-friendly navigation is crucial for our B2C business model.
 By providing an intuitive and seamless browsing experience, we aim to encourage users to spend more time on the site, ultimately leading to increased sales.
 Additionally, our responsive design will ensure that customers can enjoy a consistent experience across all devices, enhancing accessibility.